AssetaSanfo/Active-Directory-User-Provisioning-and-Username-Automation/README.md

 # Active Directory User Provisioning and Username Automation

+## Automated Active Directory user provisioning using PowerShell by importing employee data from a CSV file, generating usernames, and creating user accounts automatically.

 ## Overview
 This project demonstrates how to automate Active Directory user provisioning using PowerShell in a Windows Server 2022 lab environment.
 Instead of manually creating each user account, the script imports employee information from a CSV file, generates usernames, and provisions user accounts automatically.